Create custom Snowflake commerce dashboards

 • The queries provided in the articles from this section already contain a date range filter.

-• If you want to run the queries contained in the articles from this section in a regular worksheet (that is, not in a Snowflake dashboard), you cannot use the above syntax to apply filters.
+• To run the queries contained in the articles from this section in a regular worksheet (that is, not in a Snowflake dashboard), you can’t use this syntax.
 In that case, you must use regular SQL syntax.

 Metrics